Generator is a part of language specification that defines the denotational semantics for the concepts in the language.

 The node parameter in all functions of the generator language always represents the context node to which the transformation is currently being applied (the input node).

-Some macros (such as LOOP and SWITCH-macro) can replace the input node with a new one, so that subsequent template code (i.e. code that is wrapped by those macros) will be applied to the new input node.
+Some macros (such as LOOP and SWITCH-macro) can replace the input node with a new one, so that subsequent template code (that is code that is wrapped by those macros) will be applied to the new input node.

 External templates are created as a root node in the generator model.